nbarbettini/BeautifulRestApi/README.md

     "next": { "href": "http://api.foo.bar/comments?limit=25&offset=25", "rel": [ "collection" ] },
     "last": { "href": "http://api.foo.bar/comments?limit=25&offset=175", "rel": [ "collection"] },
     "value": [
-      // items...
+      "items..."
     ]
 }
 ```

 In this project, the [`CollectionWithPaging{T}` class](src/Models/CollectionWithPaging{T}.cs) handles the logic and math behind the scenes.
 Controllers that return collections accept a `[FromQuery] PagingOptions` parameter that binds to the `limit` and `offset` parameters needed for paging.

-You could also implement paging statefully (using a cursor) instead of statelessly (with limit/offset) by saving a cursor position in the database.
+Paging using a limit and offset is a stateless approach to paging.
+You could implement paging statefully (using a cursor) instead by saving a cursor position in the database.

 ### More to come...